 Alaska requires nonresidents hunting brown/grizzly bears, Dall sheep, or mountain goats to be accompanied by an Alaska-licensed guide or by an Alaska resident at least 19 years of age who is a close relative, defined as within the “second degree of kindred.”
 Nonresident aliens are required to have a guide to hunt any …

-Do you need a permit to hunt in Alaska?
+Can a Canadian hunt in Alaska?

 How long do you have to live in Alaska to be a resident?